de-shyt/CUB_conspects/2-spring2023/Kotlin Ecosystems.md

 #### Homeworks

-If homework is given at date DATE, the sorft deadline is DATE + 2 weeks and the hard deadline is at DATE + 3 weeks.
+If homework is given at date DATE, the soft deadline is DATE + 2 weeks and the hard deadline is at DATE + 3 weeks.

-Some homewrks will be connected to each other, so it is bad to skip one of them.
+Some homeworks will be connected to each other, so it is bad to skip one of them.

-Homeworks will appear after lectures. `git push` to a seperate branch, then open a PR.
+Homeworks will appear after lectures. `git push` to a separate branch, then open a PR.